LittleGreyCells/escheme-extensions/eos/README.md

 + Classes define types.
 + Generic functions define function patterns.
-+ Functions define implementations of generic functions.
++ Methods define implementations of generic functions.
-+ Generic functions are called with varying argument lists and the closest conforming implementation is chosen.
++ Generic functions are called with varying argument lists and the closest conforming method is chosen.
-+ The chosen function is called with the supplied arguments.
++ The chosen method is called with the supplied arguments.

 In many object-systems, which are class-based, dispatch is based on the first argument alone.
-In EOS all arguments, not just the first, participate in selecting the function implementation.
+In EOS all arguments, not just the first, participate in selecting the mthod implementation.

-Multi-dispatch is expensive, but in practice the number of candidate functions is small.
+Multi-dispatch is expensive, but in practice the number of candidate methods is small.
 All the candidates must be ranked and the best matchinging candidate is chosen.
-The next ranking candidate function can be called using the support function "next-function".
+The next ranking candidate method can be called using the support function "next-function".
 This is not quite the same as "send-super" but may under certain circumstances behave similarly.